dzbeck/attack_to_cve/updated-methodology.md

 An ATT&CK tactic represents the "why" of an ATT&CK technique or sub-technique and serve as useful contextual categories for individual techniques. [[4]](#4) For example, an adversary may take one action to achieve [Credential Access](https://attack.mitre.org/tactics/TA0006) and another action to achieve [Privilege Escalation](https://attack.mitre.org/tactics/TA0004).

-When a technique can not be identified, it may suffice to identify a tactic, which is an easier task because ATT&CK defines just fourteen tactics, and not all are relevant to vulnerabilities.
+When a technique can not be identified, it may suffice to identify a tactic, which may be an easier task because ATT&CK defines just fourteen tactics, and not all are relevant to vulnerabilities.
 For example, the Command and Control tactic encompasses techniques adversaries use to communicate with systems under their control.
 The adversary may have exploited a vulnerability to gain control of the system but is not likely to exploit a vulnerability to send commands once a system is under its control.

 Only six tactics contain techniques relevant to vulnerabilities: [Initial Access](), [Execution](), [Privilege Execution](), [Defense Evasion](), [Credential Access](), and [Lateral Movement]().
 As shown below, each of these tactics has a generic exploitation technique. that can be used when a more explicit technique or sub-technique cannot be identified.